HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

   - Who are the intended beta users for imaging support and what functionality is being targeted?

-  - Are there other roadblocks for imaging support in the DCP?
+  - Clearly define a wrangling process for imaging data.

   - What, if any, additional automation may be needed in the DCP to support imaging?